-That means he or she would need to eat the equivalent of several cloves of garlic outright to really come to any mortal danger – but that still doesn’t mean it’s ever okay to feed your dogs garlic.
+That means he or she would need to eat the equivalent of several cloves of garlic outright to come to any mortal danger – but that still doesn’t mean it’s ever okay to feed your dog garlic.

 Despite this, quite a few pet supplements contain garlic, and while looking for medicines and remedies for your pet, you might discover this and feel rather confused and surprised.

 If in doubt, consult your vet before introducing these new kinds of medicine to your dog’s diet or overall routine.